-Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals Organization of each plan?
-Continuum of NH Balance of The goals of this plan were developed to address the priority Care State Continuum needs identified through the outreach and information of Care gathering phase.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of Organization each plan?
+Continuum of NH Balance of The goals of this plan were developed to address the priority Care State Continuum needs identified through the outreach and information gathering of Care phase.
 This included consultation with Strafford County Community Acton Partnership that serves as the CoC point of entry for Dover and surrounding communities.